KomMonitor/kommonitor-importer/README.md

 section.
 * `converter`: Definition of the converter that should be used for converting the imported dataset.
 See the _Converter Definition_ section.
-* `propertyMapping`: Definitions for mapping properties from the imported dataset to required properties for Indicators.
+* `propertyMapping`: Definitions for mapping properties from the imported dataset to required properties for _Indicators_.
 See the _Indicator Property Mapping_ section.

 ### Import Definitions